RAND KR-2

 Key Takeaways:

-• It utilizes a combination of wood, polyurethane foam, Dynel fabric, and epoxy resin, resulting in a structurally strong, clean, and hard surface.
+• The aircraft utilizes a combination of wood, polyurethane foam, Dynel fabric, and epoxy resin, resulting in a structurally strong, lightweight, and aerodynamically clean design that contributes to its exceptional speed.

 See a mistake?
 Contact us.